 During the remote conferences, organised by Foundation members, interruptions are not well seen.
 Members join these workshops, coming from different time zones, with different internet connectivity & computing infrastructure.
 Interrupting another member while he/she/they are speaking, will almost always result in derailing of a workshop's agenda.

-Maintain decorum: It is generally recommended to keep yourself at mute, & wait for your turn to speak, using conferencing system tools such as Raising hand.
+Maintain decorum: It is generally recommended to keep yourself mute, & wait for your turn to speak, using conferencing system tools such as Raising your hand.